MdZaman07/contactsApp/README.md

 npm install

 ## Step 3: Getting the credentials

-If you are using the zipped folder, the .env file with the required credentials should be there already.
-Skip this step!

-If you are cloning the git repository, Create a .env file on the root directory and copy the secret credentials in the secrets.txt file:
+The credentials have been provided in the readme file within the zipped folder and also attached in the email

 ## Step 4: Run the development server: